-For Manhattan Beach patients that desire a bright, beaming smile; teeth whitening is a popular choice.
+For Redondo Beach patients that desire a bright, beaming smile; teeth whitening is a popular choice.
 The procedure is simple and can have long-lasting, satisfying effects.
 However, if you’ve had dental work done in the past; you could be wondering how the whitening treatment may affect other areas of your teeth.
-Many Manhattan Beach patients who have had dental fillings and crowns before whitening their teeth may wonder what happens to those parts of their teeth.
+Many Redondo Beach patients who have had dental fillings and crowns before whitening their teeth may wonder what happens to those parts of their teeth.
 Will those parts also be whitened along with the rest of your teeth?
 Will the whitening process damage your fillings or crowns?
 These are all perfectly adequate questions to be asking yourself when considering a teeth whitening treatment.

 At Redondo Beach Dental Group, Dr. Stalley and his team want to make sure each patient feels knowledgeable and comfortable with their dental work.
 When it comes to teeth whitening, our philosophy is no different.
 This is why we believe it is a completely valid concern to wonder how your past dental work, including fillings and crowns, will be affected.
 Teeth whitening is a pretty permanent procedure to go through, and you should make sure it’s the absolute right choice for you before making any decisions.

 Will Whitening Damage Past Dental Work?